performing for the living

 https://jennyjykim.com

-• Scarlett Kim is a creative producer, director and innovation leader making unclassifiable experiences at the intersection of live performance and immersive technology.
+• Scarlett Kim is a creative producer, director and artist innovating the intersection of live performance and immersive technology.

-Other highlights of Scarlett’s 10+ year journey as an artist and arts leader include collaborations with REDCAT, East West Players, Prague Quadrennial, Korea Foundation, and Chilean National Council of Culture & Arts.
+Other highlights of Scarlett’s 10+ year journey as an artist and arts leader include collaborations with REDCAT, East West Players, Prague Quadrennial, Z Space, Korea Foundation, Creative Australia, Chilean National Council of Culture & Arts, Thomas Mann House/Goethe-Institut, and BOLD Theater Women’s Leadership Circle.

 MFA, Directing, CalArts.
 BA, Theatre & Performance Studies and Visual Arts, University of Chicago.